We snowboarders love nothing better than the first snowfall of winter. It signals the start of 5 beautiful months of snowboarding!

 Very much like the weather he is named after, Boreas is a Greek god who is attractive and incredibly strong… but can have a terrible temper.

-Sounds like my wife (joking, please don’t tell her I said that!)
+Sounds like my wife (don’t tell her I said that!)

 Although prayed to by the Greek people in ancient times, he was not really considered a part of a particular Greek pantheon.

 Instead, he was considered a relative of the gods, who resided in the off land of Hyperborea (according to the Romans) or in Thrace.